Gilded Age: Ethnocultural politics: pietistic Republicans versus liturgical Democrats

 From 1860 to the early 20th century, the Republicans took advantage of the association of the Democrats with "Rum, Romanism, and Rebellion".
 "Rum" stood for the liquor interests and the tavern keepers, in contrast to the GOP, which had a strong dry element.
 "Romanism" meant Roman Catholics, especially Irish Americans, who ran the Democratic Party in most cities, and whom the reformers denounced for political corruption and their separate parochial school system.
 "Rebellion" harked back to the Democrats of the Confederacy, who had tried to break the Union in 1861, as well as to their northern allies, called "Copperheads".

 Demographic trends boosted the Democratic totals, as the German and Irish Catholic immigrants became Democrats and outnumbered the English and Scandinavian Republicans.
 The new immigrants who arrived after 1890 seldom voted at this time.
 During the 1880s and 1890s, the Republicans struggled against the Democrats' efforts, winning several close elections and losing two to Grover Cleveland (in 1884 and 1892).

 Religious lines were sharply drawn.
-In the North, about 50% of the voters were pietistic Protestants (especially Methodists, Scandinavian Lutherans, Presbyterians, Congregationalists, and Disciples of Christ) who believed in using the government to reduce social sins, such as drinking.
+In the North, about 50% of the voters were pietistic Protestants, especially Methodists, Scandinavian Lutherans, Presbyterians, Congregationalists, and Disciples of Christ, who believed in using the government to reduce social sins, such as drinking.
 They strongly supported the GOP, as the table shows.

 In sharp contrast, liturgical groups, especially the Catholics, Episcopalians, and German Lutherans, voted for the Democrats.
 They saw the Democratic party as their best protection from the moralism of the pietists, and especially from the threat of prohibition.
 Both parties cut across the class structure, with the Democrats more bottom-heavy and the GOP better represented among businessmen and professionals in the North.

 Many cultural issues, especially prohibition and foreign-language schools, became hard-fought political issues because of the deep religious divisions in the electorate.
 For example, in Wisconsin the Republicans tried to close down German language Catholic and Lutheran parochial schools, and were defeated in 1890 when the Bennett Law was put to the test.

 Prohibition debates and referendums heated up politics in most states over a period of decades, as national prohibition was finally passed in 1919 (and repealed in 1933), serving as a major issue between the wet Democrats and the dry GOP.

+Judges and the administrative state

+Gilded age judges, influenced by classical liberalism, interpreted the 14th Amendment in a manner that enabled them to strike down a broad range of state regulations.
+Supreme Court Justice Stephen J. Field's dissenting opinion in the Slaughter-House Cases, which "upheld the power of the federal government under the Fourteenth Amendment to enforce a uniform set of rights for all citizens" became predominant in judicial thinking in the later decades of the Gilded Age.
+Judges used this justification to invalidate more than 60 labor laws between 1880 and 1900.
+Judges issued injunctions and rulings against public health regulations, strikes, boycotts and licensing laws, stymieing efforts at state and regional reform and limiting popular sovereignty.